telerik/xaml-docs/controls/raddocking/features/save-load-layout/save-load-the-content-of-the-panes.md

 ---
 title: Save/Load the Content of the Panes
 page_title: Save/Load the Content of the Panes
-description: Save/Load the Content of the Panes
+description: Check our "Save/Load the Content of the Panes" documentation article for the RadDocking WPF control.
 slug: raddocking-save-load-the-content-of-the-panes
 tags: save/load,the,content,of,the,panes
 published: True